XuYuQuan0713/XuYuQuan0713/README.md

 ### Hi world!  <img src="https://github.com/XuYuQuan0713/Picture/blob/main/Earth.gif" width="20px">

 I'm a Control engineering student who is passionate about writing code, solving problems, automating stuff, and building software.
-- 🔭 I’m currently studying for a master's degree in Hefei University of Technology.img alt="GIF" src="https://media.giphy.com/media/Cmr1OMJ2FN0B2/giphy.gif" width = 100" height="450"
+- 🔭 I’m currently studying for a master's degree in Hefei University of Technology.
 - 📚 I like to explore new things.
 - 👯 I want to be engaged in embedded work in the future.
 - 😄 Pronouns: him.